Spirituality Religion and mental illness

 Spirituality and religion can play an important role in your life.
-This section looks at what spirituality and religion is and how it may be helpful if you have a mental health issue.
-You may find this factsheet useful if you care for someone who has a mental health issue or you are a health professional.
+This page looks at what spirituality and religion is and how it may be helpful if you have a mental health issue.
+You may find this page useful if you care for someone who has a mental health issue or you are a health professional.

 - Spirituality and religion are not the same.